Current Alumni Council Members

 Vicki majored in English at Carleton, and received her M.S. in Education from University of Wisconsin-Madison and an M.B.A. from Stanford.
 She has been an active Carleton volunteer and has strengthened Carleton's Alumni Adventures travel program.

 Currently, Vicki is "retired" (from gainful employment) but serves as president of the working board of an environmental organization, filling the role of an executive director.
 Over the course of her career, she taught elementary and middle school and also courses at Metropolitan State University.

 Vicki was president and chief negotiator for the Rosemont Federation of teachers.
 Following business school at Stanford, Vicki worked for American Express, eventually rising to the position of VP of Purchasing for the Americas.
 Her career at American Express also included stints in strategic planning and marketing.
 Her skills are in the areas of planning, organizational management and negotiations, and enjoys establishing and working with high performing organizations.

-Frances was an Economics major at Carleton and was active in CSA, orchestra, and two off campus studies programs.
-She received her M.B.A. in Public Accounting through a program at Boston University and currently works as a CPA (focusing more on the management reporting and operational finance side of things) for Time Inc., the magazine publishing division of Time Warner.
-Frances enjoys volunteering for Carleton, and has worked with Admissions, Clubs, Reunion, and the Annual Fund.
+Frances was an Economics major at Carleton, was active in CSA and participated in two off campus studies programs.
+She received her MBA at Boston University and currently works for Time Inc. Frances enjoys volunteering for Carleton, and has served the Admissions, Clubs, Reunion, and Alumni Annual Fund programs.
 Frances loves to read, travel, and run.
-She has now completed four New York Marathons.
+She has now completed five New York Marathons.